openeventdata/plovigy/README.md

 ## plovigy-PITF-annotate.py

 Radical simplification of `plovigy-PITF-DEDI.py` to work with the PITF PLOVER/NGEC human annotations.
 The more complex `actor-annot-lite` replaces this for annotation purposes, but this forms the basis for the later `plovigy-NGEC` programs.

+## actor-annot-lite.py/documentation

+A Python program for annotating event files with sentence segmentation, actor, recipient, and location spans.
+It is designed to use minimal machine resources—in the Macintosh OS-X system—it takes about 6Mb of memory versus the 350Mb required for a single Google Chrome web page—and does not require connection to a server.
+The program is implemented using the C/Python `ncurses` terminal emulation and uses a small set of keyboard commands rather than a mouse, and is designed to run on a laptop.
+Like on an airplane.

 # November 2022